 Welcome Spring with Asparagus Soup

 When I initially crafted this recipe, my intention was to make a creamy soup, but the asparagus smelled so good before I added milk that I served it dairy-free and have ever since.
-If you love dairy and are able to digest it, you can certainly add some real cream, say 1/4 to 1/2 a cup.
-Or add a swirl of whole coconut milk for a sensual flourish when you serve the dish to your grateful guests.
+If you’re accustomed to dairy and think you’ll miss real cream, I suggest that you try adding a swirl of whole coconut milk for a sensual flourish when you serve the dish to your grateful guests.

 PS If you look closely at the photo you’ll see a reflection of the sky and trees!Print